AniGP/MIT-Manipal-CSE-Labs-2022/README.md

 # **MIT Manipal CSE Labs (2018 - 2022)**

-These are the Lab Programs of CSE at MIT, Manipal.
+These are the Laboratory Programs at the Department of Computer Science and Engineering, Manipal Institute of Technology, Manipal.

 ## 3rd Semester: